 If the timing of the meeting does not suit and you are keen to join contact me at firstname.lastname@example.org.
 We may get the numbers to form a second group.

 The critiques will be done on up to 1500 words of a work-in-progress.
-If you don't have a work-in-progress, you will be given a subject for a short story.
+If you don't have a work-in-progress, you can submit a short story.

 As the group grows, we will divide into similar interest groups, but for now we will all comment on all work submitted if we feel comfortable to do so.
 Members have the right not to comment on all work.